deepstreamIO/deepstream.io-website/content/tutorials/guides/example-apps/realtime-todo-list/readme.md

 `embed: js/include-script.html`

-Get your app url from the dashboard and establish a connection to deepstreamHub
+Get your app url from the dashboard and establish a connection to deepstream

 `embed: js/create-client.js`